 - Do you think that the individual or organization that is responsible for your injury has insurance coverage to compensate you for your injuries?

-If you or a loved one were injured due and are in need of legal assistance, call Jaroslawicz & Jaros at 212-227-2780, or toll free in New York 1-800-269-2780, or submit an online questionnaire.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
-In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+If you or a loved one was injured and needs legal assistance, call Jaroslawicz & Jaros at 212.227.2780 or submit an online questionnaire.
+The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery.
+In many cases, a lawsuit must be filed before an applicable expiration date.
 Please call to ensure that you do not waive your right to compensation.
-Or you can email us at firstname.lastname@example.org.
+Or you can email us at email@example.com.